Durbatuluk1701/battleship/ReadMe.txt

 Our teams Battleship game used pygame as a library to produce a display of our game.
 Now lets look at how this game was emplemented:

-    1. Display Class
-        -

-    2. GameFlow Class
+    1. GameFlow Class

         - Overview: the gameflow class is used to run the game and do any interaction with the player.
 This class imports the display, computer, board, ship and tile classes.

-        - placeShips(): Uses nested for loops to make sure that when the user is placing ships he isnt placing them out of bounds or on top of another ship.
-                        It also allows the user to pick which direction they want the ship to face before placing it down.
+        - broken into 4 main parts,
+          1: get the number of ships the user wants to place            chooseNumShips()
+          2: place those ships and the computer's ships                 placeShipPhase()
+          3: attack phase where both teams attack the other's board     attackPhase()
+          4: win phase, displays who won                                result()

-        - run(): runs the function that allows users to place ships and uses a while loop to continue the game util one side has all its ships destroyed.
+        - game(): runs the function that plays the game

-    3. Board Class
+   2. Board Class

         - Overview: This class creates a board using an array to act as the game grid and imports tile and ship classes.